microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 Choose an appropriate solution to collect payment for usage of your APIs.
 Providers tend to fall into two groups:

 - Payment platforms (e.g. Stripe) - calculate the payment based on the raw API usage metrics by applying the specific revenue model that the customer has chosen.
 Therefore, the payment platform needs to be configured to reflect your monetization strategy.
 - Payment providers (e.g. Adyen) - are only concerned with the facilitating the payment transaction.
-Therefore, you will need to apply your monetization strategy (i.e. translate API usage metrics into a payment) prior to calling this service.
+Therefore, you will need to apply your pricing model (i.e. translate API usage metrics into a payment) prior to calling this service.

 Use Microsoft's Azure API Management (APIM) to accelerate and de-risk the implementation by using built-in capabilities provided in APIM.
 See [How APIM supports monetization](how-APIM-supports-monetization.md) for more details about the specific features in APIM that can be leveraged to support implementation.